albincorreya/ml-training-airflow-mlflow-example/README.md

 - MLFlow is a easy-to-use open-source ML experiment and model artifact tracker. built-in autolog support for our Tensorlfow/Keras models.

-Note, that this is a solution strictly considering the restrictions of local (on-premise) server setup using open-source technolgies.
-There are better alternative like AWS SageMaker etc if you want end-2-end on-cloud solutions.
+> Note, this solution strictly considers the restrictions of local (on-premise) server setup using open-source technolgies.
+There are more alternatives if you are looking for cloud platform solutions.

 The project is structured as below